nickolayrusev/betbbb/README.md

 ##Features

-* Check winning amount if one or more matches
+* Check winning amount if one or more bets failed
 * Autocomplete for premiereship and championship teams
 * Calculate stake per column